EZ Water: The Hidden Life Force Inside Water & How Sunlight vs Moonlight Change It

 Leprosy (Kushta)

-A tridoshic skin disorder—especially dominated by Kapha—causing tissue damage, skin discolouration, and nerve issues.
+A tridoshic skin disorder—especially dominated by Kapha—causing tissue damage, skin discoloration, and nerve issues.

 Oedema (Shotha)